 If a person’s pain worsens or does not improve, a doctor may recommend a surgical procedure to stabilize the spine or relieve pressure on the spinal nerves.

-As a person ages, the protective disks that sit between each of the vertebrae in the spine can gradually wear down and shrink.
-Degeneration of these disks can lead to the bones in the spine rubbing against one another, which may cause back pain and stiffness.
+As a person ages, the protective discs that sit between each vertebra in the spine can gradually wear down and shrink.
+Degeneration of these discs can lead to the bones in the spine rubbing against one another, which may cause back pain and stiffness.

-While symptoms of degenerative disk disease often improve with walking, the pain may get worse when a person is standing or twisting, bending, or lifting.
+While symptoms of degenerative disc disease often improve with walking, the pain may get worse when a person is standing or twisting, bending, or lifting.

-Other symptoms of degenerative disk disease may include:
+Other symptoms of degenerative disc disease may include: